jmarkowi/jmarkowi/README.md

 - 👯 Open to collaborate on data and machine learning projects that have a social impact
 - 💬 Ask me about neural networks with Keras/Tensorflow
 - 🗽 NYC-based
-- 🥅 Goal: Visit all the National Parks
+- 🥅 Goal: Visit all 62 National Parks!

 ### Connect with me: